Adventures Abroad: Your Complete Guide to Moving to Another Country

 If you’re anything like me, you’ll even struggle when you plug in your adapters.
 Once again, this is where your battery pack comes into play.
 It’s also a good idea to have when your phone dies under the heat of the sun in Portugal as you’re wandering the streets.

 Make sure you pack for the climate you’re going to.
-If you’re moving to Russia in the midst of a cold winter, for example, ensure you pack a warm enough coat and boots to keep you warm during the bitter months.
+If you’re moving to Russia in the midst of a cold winter, for example, ensure you pack a warm enough coat and boots for those frigid and bitter months.
 No matter where you go, you should also pack a good pair of walking shoes and comfy clothes.

 I was so excited about moving to the very fashion-forward England that I neglected to pack warm and comfy clothes, much to my dismay when I arrived in the chilly January rain.
 I had to go to the mall almost immediately for a nice sweater and a good pair of shoes.